John and James Woolf: Personal lives

 James was gay and was rumoured to be a lover of Laurence Harvey.

 John Woolf was married three times.
+His first wife (m 1937) was Dorothy Vernon.
 His second wife was the actress Edana Romney.
 His third wife, Ann, was the daughter of director Victor Saville.
 She survived him.
 In 1999, the year of his death, John Woolf was estimated to be worth £40 million, through a combination of his films and shrewd investments.

 In the late 1940s the brothers' uncle, Maurice Woolf, left £130,000 to a showgirl, Prudence Wise.
 John Woolf challenged the will and settled out of court.

 Romulus revival

 Sir John Woolf's son, Jonathan Woolf, revived Romulus Films as of 1999, producing the film Revelation (2001).

 In 2013, Romulus Films, Ltd. changed directions from film production to regenerative medicine, being involved in a $5 million stock and warrant purchase funding arrangement with BioTime Inc.

-In April 2021, Romulus signed a worldwide distribution deal with StudioCanal.
+In April 2021, Romulus signed a worldwide distribution deal with StudioCanal (which was owned by Vivendi's Canal+ Group from 2021 to 2024 and is owned by Canal+ from 2024 onwards).